praabin/Pharmanuman/README.md

 # spring.jpa.hibernate.ddl-auto= update

 Prerequisite :
 a.
-You have to create database namely loginregister
+You have to create database namely pharmanuman
 b.
 Put your database user and password
 c.
-You should be connected with internet
+You must be connected with internet

-ss3

 4. Now run the app as spring boot app